golemarms/workshop4-api/README.md

 2. Create Google account, create a google cloud platform project, generate oauth2 credentials, create callback URL, enable google calendar API.

 3. I will be using a API gateway to front the service.
-Its either Kong or Express Gateway
+Its either Kong or Express Gateway.
+Therefore with this approach I did not need to change the video API

 https://www.express-gateway.io/getting-started/

+* A single config to control it all
+* Auto-detect and hot-reload config changes
+* Plugin architecture
+* A gateway for any language
+* A gateway for any framework
+* A gateway for all microservice use cases
+* Built on Express Middleware and Node
+* Pre-bundled with the most proven and popular modules
+* Extend with any Express Middleware
+* Run anywhere with Docker in your public or private cloud
+* Works with any orchestrator and service mesh
+* Plug into your DevOps tooling